 According to PageSpeed Insights, the ideal server response time is below 200ms.
 As soon as a request is made, the clock starts ticking.
 If the web host is capable of offering premium services, it won’t take long before the page requested will be able to load.
-The shorter the response time is, the better is the performance.
+The shorter the response time is, the better the performance.

 The web host is the one that determines how much of their resource will be given to a specific client.
 Logically, this will depend on how much you are paying.
-If you are paying too little, why would they allow you to use their resources when it can be given instead to higher-paying clients?
+If you are paying too little, why would they allow you to use their resources when they can be given instead to higher-paying clients?
 The host may skimp on the speed that your website enjoys, and this ultimately impacts the server response time.

 If the performance of your website is sluggish, this is perhaps the most obvious indication that you need to find a more reliable web hosting or update to a more expensive plan.
 As much as possible, get rid of those offering cheap services.
 Chances are, their service will be inferior.
 Do not hesitate to spend more if this means improved performance for the website.

 A lot of website owners tend to choose shared hosting because it saves them money.
 However, this could negatively affect the server response time.
-This is basically because there are multiple users who are sharing the same server, making it easier for the maximum capacity to be reached.
-In contrast, when you opt for dedicated web hosting, each site will have its own server.
-If you feel you are not technical enough to manage a dedicated server, don’t worry you buy managed dedicated server at Cloudways with 24×7 support.
+This is basically because multiple users are sharing the same server, making it easier for the maximum capacity to be reached.
+In contrast, when you opt for dedicated web hosting, each site will have its server.
+If you feel you are not technical enough to manage a dedicated server, don’t worry you buy a managed dedicated server at Cloudways with 24×7 support.